meribold/meribold.org/index.md

 : Alexander Batischev's website.
 Themes include Linux, programming, and life lessons.

 [usesthis.com](https://usesthis.com)
-: Uses This is a website where hundreds of people have shared what tools they use to do whatever it is that they do.
+: <cite>Uses This</cite> is a website where hundreds of people have shared what tools they use to do whatever it is that they do.